Follow us on Twitter

 In the course of this campaign, the DM was selected by the ITV Tonight programme to run the highly successful 'Out' campaign in a mini EU referendum held in Luton - a result seen by 3 million ITV viewers.
 The 54% vote to leave the European Union remains the among highest polling figures for exit - and this wasn't just a poll, but an actual vote.

-The DM has also campaigned against the scale of Britain's contribution to the EU budget, to which the Prime Minister David Cameron recently claimed to have secured a real terms cut.
+The DM has also campaigned against the scale of Britain's contribution to the EU budget, through the then novel approach of breaking the figure down into daily and weekly amounts and comparing those to the financial needs of public services such as the NHS.
+Former Prime Minister David Cameron claimed subsequently to have secured, for the first time, a real terms cut to the UK's payments into the EU budget.

 Who we are